TrackerGuru Developer Guide

 Extensions

 • 1a.
-TrackerGuru detects an error in the entered data (role type entered by user is invalid).
+TrackerGuru detects error in entered command.

 Use case: UC4 - Search contact by name